joshhornby/joshhornby.github.io/_posts/2025-08-18-liability-mapping.md

 | **Relic**     | Codebase still contains endpoints for a retired payment partner (SportPay), unused for nine months, but never cleaned up. | Identify, archive, and safely delete old endpoints.  |
 | **Bet**       | Fast-tracked "Buy Now, Pay Later" feature shipped behind a toggle, with no refund logic, review before next quarter.      | Reassess, build missing logic or sunset as needed.   |

 This one-page map turns technical complaints into a shared plan.
-Next actions and urgency become obvious to everyone.
+What to do next and how urgent it is becomes obvious.

 ## Keeping the map up to date